TABLE OF CONTENTS

 This is one of the marijuana jobs that are fun and a learning process.
 An edibles creator makes products from weed.
 Some of the edibles include brownies, cannabutter, tinctures, hash oil and even pizza, just to name a few.

-A bud trimmer will usually work in a grow site and helps to harvest weed by trimming the leaves and making sure that the marijuana plants are healthy.
+A bud trimmer will usually work in a grow site.
+They help harvest weed by trimming the leaves and making sure that the marijuana plants are healthy.

 This is one of the marijuana jobs that involve acquiring marijuana from the producer and getting it to the customers.
 Salespeople earn a living by marking up the product.